The food in Rome is a slice of this, that and heaven

 Naturally, I wanted to memorialize our visit with a camera.
 The first shot was of the window display.
 Not only was their mouth-watering pizza, but there was also one of the shop’s happy owners looking back at me with a reflection of the busy street included.

 That was enough to entice us in without further hesitation.

 What to look at first?
 Our eyes rolled around, dazed with the splendor until we saw the humble cheese pacifiers.
 What mamma and bambino could resist such a temptation?

 Next came serious business – the purchase of balsamic vinegar.
 Tastes were offered.
 After several we decided that the best was from the Acetaia Dodi, founded in 1891.
 The Riserva di Famiglia made me dream of strawberries just picked on a summer day.
-Daughter said, “This is it!
+The daughter said, “This is it!
 I taste black cherries, Barolo and honey.”